Slides

 Dutch emigration to Canada peaked after the Second World War, partly because it were Canadian soldiers who liberated most of the Netherlands in 1944-45.
 Today close to one million Canadians supposedly have a Dutch connection.

 In the Dutch collective memory South Africa takes a special place.
-Cape Town was primarely founded in 1652 as a support station for ships to the east, but gradually a thriving Dutch colony developed there.
-Even after the region was rapidly taken over by the British, the Dutch language survived till today in the form of "Afrikaans".
-During the times of apartheid, which was broadly disapproved in the Netherlands, the Dutch had very conflicting feelings and emigration into that direction virtually stopped.
-Nevertheless, most Dutch children still know South African songs in Afrikaans (mainly because it sounds so funny for us).
+Cape Town was founded in 1652 as a support station for ships to the east, but gradually a thriving Dutch colony developed there.
+Even after the region was taken over by the British, the Dutch language survived till today in the form of "Afrikaans".

 to top of pageto top of page

-History & Culture of the Netherlands | GuideHolland © 2010 | home | contact | sitemap
+History & Heritage of the Netherlands | GuideHolland © | home | contact | sitemap